lupyuen/lupyuen.github.io/src/avaota.md

 - __nx_pgpool__ _(0x40A0_0000)_: Remember the __Paged Memory Pool__?
 This will be dished out as __Virtual Memory__ to NuttX Apps

-Rebuild, recopy, reboot NuttX.
+We rebuild, recopy, reboot NuttX.
 Our Memory Map looks [__much better now__](https://gist.github.com/lupyuen/ad4cec0dee8a21f3f404144be180fa14)...

 <p>